 Come back after a few months, I will start writing it down!

-We didn’t have a credit card until last year (2016).. we only used Cash, PayPal, my PHL’s bank account and Jonathan’s Debit card.
-You can read how we did it.
+I don’t have a credit card until 2016..
+I only used Cash, PayPal, my PHL’s bank account.
+You can read how I did it.

 I usually go to the Embassy of the country where I’m traveling.
 First, I check and read the Foreign affairs website of that country and from there, I go to the Embassy office and bring all the required documents.
 I’ve never tried applying for visas in the Philippines.